‘Pokemon Adventures: Black 2 & White 2’ Manga Series Released In North America By Viz Media: Special Three-Volume Story Arc Set In Pokemon Trainers’ School

 Pokemon Adventures: Black 2 & White 2 manga series have been added to the growing Pokemon collection of Viz Media.
 The series has been written by Hidenori Kusaka, and the artwork has been done by renowned visual artist Satoshi Yamamoto.

-American publisher, animation distributor and licensor of multiple entertainment products on myriad platforms, Viz Media, has secured the publishing license of Pokemon Adventures: Black 2 & White 2 manga series.
+American publisher, animation distributor, and licensor of multiple entertainment products on myriad platforms, Viz Media, has secured the publishing license of Pokemon Adventures: Black 2 & White 2 manga series.
 The manga series is based on the on the best-selling video game of the same name.

 The special three-volume story arc is available for $9.99.
-Pokemon Adventures: Black 2 & White 2 manga series has been rated “A”, which means the manga is a fun read for all age groups.
+Pokemon Adventures: Black 2 & White 2 manga series has been rated “A,” which means the manga is a fun read for all age groups.
 The series delivers a brand new adventure featuring readers’ favorite Pokemon game characters that jump out of the screen and onto the pages of this latest action-packed manga series, reported Anime News Network.

-Pokemon Adventures: Black 2 & White 2 manga series is primarily focused on the trainers Blake and Whitley at the Pokemon Trainers’ School and on events that take place after the incidents outlined in the first edition, Pokemon Adventures: Black & White, shared the series’ editor, Annette Roman,
+Pokemon Adventures: Black 2 & White 2 manga series is primarily focused on the trainers Blake and Whitley at the Pokemon Trainers’ School and on events that take place after the incidents outlined in the first edition, Pokemon Adventures: Black & White, shared the series’ editor, Annette Roman.

 “Get ready for tons of action and fun new characters and Pokemon in this special three-volume story arc.
 New adventures of Pokemon Trainers Blake and Whitley continue in this exciting series set after the dramatic events of Pokemon: Black & White.
 We know fans of all ages will not want to miss this fresh story arc set in a Pokemon Trainers’ School!”